ICI3D/MMED/projects/RespPathogen.md

 ## Project pitch

-Participants will work with a modeling pipeline tool, flepimop, which enables low-code model and analysis specification.
+Participants will work with a modeling pipeline tool, _flepimop_, which enables low-code model and analysis specification.
 They can use that tool to rapidly explore and compare multiple model specifications.
 Example questions could be around intervention assessment / scenario comparison, or model selection.

 ## Research area(s)